wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 {id="fig-ch4-first-template"}
 ![What you should see when your first template is working correctly.
 Note the bold text - `Crunchy, creamy, cookie, candy, cupcake!` - which originates from the view, but is rendered in the template.](images/ch4-first-template.png)

-## Serving Static Media {#section-templates-static-static}
+## Serving Static Media Files {#section-templates-static-static}
 While you've got templates working, your Rango app is admittedly looking a bit plain right now - there's no styling or imagery.
-We can add references to other files in our HTML template such as [*Cascading Style Sheets (CSS)*](http://en.wikipedia.org/wiki/Cascading_Style_Sheets), [*JavaScript*](https://en.wikipedia.org/wiki/JavaScript) and images to improve the show.
+We can add references to other files in our HTML template such as [*Cascading Style Sheets (CSS)*](http://en.wikipedia.org/wiki/Cascading_Style_Sheets), [*JavaScript*](https://en.wikipedia.org/wiki/JavaScript) and images to improve the presentation.
 These are called *static files*, because they are not generated dynamically by a Web server; they are simply sent as is to a client's Web browser.
 This section shows you how to set Django up to serve static files, and shows you how to include an image within your simple template.

 ### Configuring the Static Media Directory
 To start, you will need to set up a directory in which static media files are stored.
 In your project directory (e.g. `<workspace>/tango_with_django_project/`), create a new directory called `static` and a new directory called `images` inside `static`.
 Check that the new `static` directory is at the same level as the `templates` directory you created earlier in this chapter.